 Ask a non-technical professional what the most challenging part of their job is and you’ll often hear, “Understanding what the heck our developers are talking about.”
 The “What the heck is . . .?” series explains common development terms in simple language.
 Today we’re letting you know what the heck your developers are talking about when they talk about a “CDN.”

-When developers talk about CDN (short for “content delivery network”), they’re talking about a linked group of web servers distributed across a wide geographic area.
+When developers talk about CDN (meaning: “content delivery network”), they’re talking about a linked group of web servers distributed across a wide geographic area.
 The same way you would set up multiple WiFi boosters in your home to make sure you could get a strong data connection in every room, developers rely on CDNs to provide their website customers fast and reliable access no matter where they live.